javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

 For example, Wikipedia has the [page history view](https://en.wikipedia.org/w/index.php?title=Lego&action=history) which shows changes made to any page.

-We focus on the second case,
-our application runs queries on audit data to show history of The Fellowship.
+I’ve focused on the second case, our demo application runs queries against audit data to show history of The Fellowship.

 ### Browsing objects history by type